-The tandoor is used for cooking in Southern, Central and Western Asia.
-It is a deep centrical oven and is made of clay with some sort of insulating material like concrete or mud on the outside and often curve inward toward the top like a beehive or jug to concentrate the heat.
+The tandoor is used for cooking in Southern, Central, and Western Asia.
+It is a deep centrical oven and is made of clay with some sort of insulating material like concrete or mud on the outside and often curves inward toward the top like a beehive or jug to concentrate the heat.
 A top opening is left clear to allow access and ventilation.
 A fire is built on the bottom, which heats both the walls of the oven and the air inside to upwards of 900 degrees Fahrenheit.
 Before cooking, the fire is allowed to die down to coals so that the temperature remains consistent while food is cooked.
 The temperature inside of a tandoor can be as high as 450 degrees when cooking.
 That's a hot oven!

 OK...no tandoor here.
 But the charcoal BBQ grill is a close second.
 Even better if you are lucky enough to own a Big Green Egg.
 I'm not, so my Weber had to work, for now.
 It did a fine job.
 If you don't have a charcoal grill, use your gas grill.
 Either way, set it up for indirect heat.

 Tandoori Chicken is a wonderful combination of rich spices, marinated in whole milk yogurt with some acidic lemon juice.
 Here is one place where you want to use REAL full fat, full milk plain yogurt.
 I didn't realize how hard it was to find full-fat whole milk yogurt anymore.
-There was only one brand being offered in the store along with a wide array of low-fat, non-fat, Greek, flavored and every other imaginable yogurt.
-I remember when that was total opposite!
+There was only one brand being offered in the store along with a wide array of low-fat, non-fat, Greek, flavored, and every other imaginable yogurt.
+I remember when that was the total opposite!

 Tandoori Chicken is often bright red in color.
 This is done by either using annatto or red food dye.
 I didn't have any annatto and prefer not to put dye into my food, so it's just the yellowish color of the spices, and then nice and brown when cooked.
 It looks and tastes just fine and dandy to me.